pchiquini/RunBevoRun/Group11README.md

 ## Special Instructions:
 * Game can only be played on landscape mode.
 * For the final release, each level will last 25 seconds.
+* For the leaderboard, not all information will appear.
+The information that will appear comes at random.
+We believe this is has to do with SpriteKit nodes, considering there has been no found error in the logic of the code.